phorton1/base-apps-artisan/docs/playlists.md

 renderers, or two browsers, from fighting over one playlist.

 The server holds one state set, shared by every renderer that plays on
-it: the version of playlists.txt it belongs to, the three values for each playlist that has ever been played, plus the device renderer's volume and mute.
+it: the three values for each playlist, by name, that has ever been played, plus the device renderer's volume and mute.
 This is the whole of what a server remembers across a restart, and it is a few hundred bytes.
-A set whose version is not the file's is discarded, positions and all; volume and mute are kept.
+A saved position whose name is no longer in playlists.txt is simply dropped.

 ## Persistence